 Isabella Schuhmann, Managing Editor

 Isabella Schuhmann is a senior.
 This is her second year on the Paw Print staff.
-She is a recycler for Environmental Club, a senator for her class, as well as an avid part of Key Club and National Honor Society.
+She is the President of the Environmental Awareness Club, a senator for her class, as well as an avid part of Key Club and National Honor Society.
 In her free time, she enjoys photography, poetry, listening to music, and going to the beach.